msangel/msangel.github.io/_drafts/docker.md

 Using this capabilities same time, docker provide these  advantages:
 - **Flexible**: Even the most complex applications can be containerized.
 Tread your container as a separated environment(actually it is), that runs natively on your hardware.
 Do what you want there.
 Install any software of any versions, organize your files your way there, and many more.
 - **Lightweight**: besides of own environment, processes in the container as the same native processes that run on the host kernel directly.
-- **Interchangeable**: you can deploy updates and upgrades on-the-fly. turning container off is simple the same as
+- **Interchangeable**: you can deploy updates and upgrades on-the-fly. turning container off is simple the same as shoulting down all its processes.
+You can work with container's file suystem even if the container stopped.
+After applying changes you can start them beck, start from saved image or even simply start new verion instead.
 - **Portable**: You can build locally, deploy to the cloud, and run anywhere.
 - **Scalable**: You can increase and automatically distribute container replicas.
 - **Stackable**: You can stack services vertically and on-the-fly.